 Teenagers are more and might make decisions online.
 [EN, EM] Teenagers are more and might .
-[TR] Hint: paragraph 2
+[TR]

 Reason

-The prefrontal cortex is important for controlling .
-A teenager's prefrontal cortex is less .
-[EN, EM] The pre-frontal correct is important for A teenager's pre-frontal cortex is
+The prefrontal cortex is important for controlling

+.
+A teenager's prefrontal cortex is less

+.
+[EN, EM]

+The pre-frontal correct is important for .
+A teenager's pre-frontal cortex is .
+[TR]

+Teenagers are more

+to becoming to

-Teenagers are more to becoming Facebook.
-[EN, EM] Teenagers are more [TR] to
+Facebook.
+[EN, EM]

+Teenagers are more

+[TR]

 Hint: paragraph 3

 Reason

 The limbic system

-contributes to .
-It
+contributes to It

-is more in teenager S.
+contributes to It is more in teenagers.

-is more in teenager Facebook the S.
+contributes to It is more in teenagers.
+Facebook the

-is more in teenager S.
+contributes to It is more in teenagers.

-is more in teenager Facebook the S.
+contributes to It is more in teenagers.
+Facebook the

-is more in teenager Facebook the S.
+contributes to It is more in teenagers.
+Facebook the

-is more in teenager Facebook the S.
+contributes to It is more in teenagers.
+Facebook the

-Facehook decreases teenagers

-skills, because they don't face-to-face.
+Facebook decreases teenagers skills, because they don't face-to-face.
+[EN, EM]

-[EN, EM] Facebook decreases
+Facebook decreases

-because they [TR] Hint: paragraph 4
+Hint: paragraph 4

 Reason

-cement their_skills.
-[EN, EM] Developing brains .

-Teenagers need to
+brains cement neurological Teenagers need to practice face-to-face to cement their skills.
+[EN, EM] Developing brains Teenagers need to [TR]